engelhard-lab/fair-tte-performance/README.md

 # fair-tte-performance
-Performance measures for time to event prediction models
+Performance measures for evaluating the fairness of time to event prediction models
+- xCI
+- xROCt
+- xPRt
+- xAUCt
+- xAPt